OneKeyHQ/documents/docs/Extension/02-API Reference/rpc-api.md

 #### Description

-Registers the requesting site with MetaMask as the initiator of onboarding.
+Registers the requesting site with OneKey as the initiator of onboarding.
 Returns a Promise that resolves to `true`, or rejects if there's an error.

-This method is intended to be called after MetaMask has been installed, but before the MetaMask onboarding has completed.
+This method is intended to be called after OneKey has been installed, but before the OneKey onboarding has completed.
-You can use this method to inform MetaMask that you were the one that suggested installing MetaMask.
+You can use this method to inform OneKey that you were the one that suggested installing OneKey.
-This lets MetaMask redirect the user back to your site after onboarding has completed.
+This lets OneKey redirect the user back to your site after onboarding has completed.

-Instead of calling this method directly, you should use the [`@metamask/onboarding` library](https://github.com/MetaMask/metamask-onboarding).
+Instead of calling this method directly, you should use the [`@onekey/onboarding` library](https://github.com/OneKeyhq/metamask-onboarding).

 ### wallet_watchAsset